Talia Suskauer: Other performances

 Suskauer has performed regionally at the New London Barn Playhouse in New London, New Hampshire, repeatedly earning New Hampshire Theatre Award nominations for roles such as Princess Fiona in Shrek the Musical, Rosa Bud in The Mystery of Edwin Drood, Lily Craven in The Secret Garden, and Jo March in Little Women.
 She has also performed at the Penn State Centre Stage with roles as Ms. Asp in Love In Hate Nation and Daphna in Bad Jews.
-Beginning in January 2025, she played the role of Lucille Frank in the US Tour of the Tony Award-winning revival of the 1998 musical Parade.
+From January 21 to September 7, 2025, she played the role of Lucille Frank in the national tour of the Tony Award-winning revival of the 1998 musical Parade.
+From June to August 2026, Suskauer led A Walk on the Moon, an off-Broadway musical based on the film of the same name running at the Laura Pels Theatre.

 Suskauer is represented by the Harden Curtis Kirsten Riley talent agency and Moxie Artists management.